DaCurse/svelte-todo-list/README.md

 # svelte-todo-list

 A simple todo list app made with [Svelte](https://svelte.dev/).
 I made this app to get familliar with svelte and practice it's concepts.

+A demo of this app is running at https://sv-todo-list.netlify.app/.

 ## Running the app